eilonrammm/githubsearch/README.md

    - Each item includes the repository name, the owner's avatar, and a bookmark button.

 3. **Bookmark Repositories:**
-   - Users can bookmark repositories, which will be stored in the user's session (custom session implementation).
+   - Users can bookmark repositories.

-4. **Bookmark Screen:**
-   - A separate screen is provided where users can view all their bookmarked repositories.

 ## Setup and Installation